jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 One recent example of the troubling increase in aggression and capability involves a Chinese actor, which Microsoft calls Volt Typhoon.
-It used inventive tradecraft to infiltrate and preposition malware in the networks of a range of communications companies and other critical infrastructure organizations in Guam and the United States, deploying living off the land techniques to evade detection.
+It used inventive tradecraft to infiltrate and pre‑position malware in the networks of a range of communications companies and other critical infrastructure organizations in Guam and the United States, deploying “living off the land” techniques to evade detection.
-Nationstate actors were not alone in stepping up their abuse of the digital ecosystem.
-Wellresourced cybercriminal syndicates also continue to grow and evolve, leveraging the cybercrime\-as\-a\-service ecosystem we highlighted last year.
-Ransomwareas a\-service and phishing\-as\-a\-service are key threats to businesses and cybercriminals have conducted business email compromise and other cybercrimes,
+Nation‑state actors were not alone in stepping up their abuse of the digital ecosystem.
+Well‑resourced cybercriminal syndicates also continue to grow and evolve, leveraging the cybercrime\-as\-a\-service ecosystem we highlighted last year.
+Ransomware‑as‑ a\-service and phishing\-as\-a\-service are key threats to businesses and cybercriminals have conducted business email compromise and other cybercrimes,